absinthe0223/guide/CONTRIBUTING.md

 # Contributing and Editing the Guide

-Any partner within Learners Guild can contribute to the guide.
+Any partner within OMALAB can contribute to the guide.
 This document explains how.

 Depending on the kind of edit, there are different approaches.